bacda/modelSnapshot/README.md

 The update for $R$ is a bit more complicated because it involves the Noisy-OR non-linearity.
 It involves assigning a responsibility term among generators, derived from the posterior, for each observation channel.
 Essentially, the posterior is treated as the "true" soft hidden state, and R is adjusted such that the Noisy-OR likelihood more closely aligns with it.

 The update for R is a bit more complicated because it involves the Noisy-OR observation model.
 Unlike the prior, the likelihood is produced by the joint action of all active generators.
 Consequently, an observation at a particular channel does not determine how to split credit for predicting it (causal responsibility).
 Since $>1$ generators can have support over channel $i$, the responsibility term must therefore be proportional to the relative strengh of each generators prediction.
-This is represented using a responsibility vector.
+This is, in essence, the same motivation for the responsability term in EM applied to mixture models.

 ```math
 \rho_m